 be considered for admission to that program.

-an applicant is admitted to both the RN
+applicant is admitted to both the RN

 and their name will be removed from the non-preferred program.

 2.2 Pre-Evaluation Notification

 needed to complete the admission file.

-to submit all required materials.
+Applicants will be given until May 14th, 2015 to submit all required materials.

-- High School Transcript for
+High School Transcript showing

-- GED Score Report for GED
+Score Report for GED certificate holders (official)* if applicable

-colleges attended (official)*
+Transcripts from all colleges attended (official)*